Sofia Vergara Sizzles In Strapless Top & Insanely Short Miniskirt In Racy Throwback Photos

 The 48-year-old celebrity wore her long, dark hair down in loose curls.
 For accessories, she wore a dainty gold bracelet.
 She also wore a pale color on her fingernails.

 In the first slide, Sofia stood in front of the car.
-With one hip cocked to the side and her hands resting seductively on her taut abdomen, she tilted her head and gave the camera a sexy look.
-The image was cropped off below her knees, giving her fans a nice look at her shapely legs.
+With one hip cocked to the side and her hands resting seductively on her taut abdomen, she tilted her head and offered the camera a sexy look.
+The image was cropped off below her knees, giving her fans a nice look at her shapely thighs.

 The second picture captured Sofia from a high angle as she posed in the car.
 She was on her knees facing backward in the front seat.
-She tilted her head back as she flashed a huge smile for the lens.
+She tilted her head back as she flashed a huge smile.
 Her hair was blown back, adding a racy vibe to the snap.
-One of her arms rested on the side of the car while her other arm was holding the door, which was open.
+One of her arms rested on the side of the car while her other arm was holding the open door.
 The pose gave her followers a nice look down her top.
-It also showed off the bare skin on her lower back as well as the backs of her legs.
+She also showed off the bare skin on her lower back as well as the backs of her legs.

 The post was a huge hit, racking up more than 133,000 likes within an hour of going live.

-The comments section filled up quickly with heart-eye and flame emoji.
-Many remarks were written in languages other than English, but a few of Sofia’s English-speaking followers had plenty of good things to say about the snaps — namely that she does not seem to age.
+The comments section filled up quickly with heart-eyes and flame emoji.
+Many of Sofia’s followers had plenty of good things to say about the snaps — namely that she does not seem to age.

 “You are so gorgeous, then and now,” wrote one admirer.